Updated on 22/09/2021

 When asked about her choice of curators, Zineb Sedira said: "Yasmina, as well as Sam and Till each have a distinct curatorial approach, based on thorough research, an unwavering curiosity, and an uncompromising commitment to the artists they work with.
 Their respective experiences complement each other in an ideal way: Yasmina as a curator, writer and performance artist, Sam and Till as a multidisciplinary academic and curatorial duo.
 I have collaborated with them on many projects over the past years, and with their knowledge and intuition, I believe that we will create a project that is both meaningful and timely."

-Yasmina Reggad and Zineb Sedira co-funded aria (artist residency in algiers), a platform that has hosted international artists, curators and institutions in Algiers since 2012.
+Yasmina Reggad and Zineb Sedira co-founded aria (artist residency in algiers), a platform that has hosted international artists, curators and institutions in Algiers since 2012.
 They travelled together by plane and train the 1932 Imperial Airways commercial route that linked London to Karachi for the installation Air Affairs commissioned by Sharjah Art Foundation in 2018.
 More recently, Yasmina Reggad accompanied the artist when she uncovered hidden sites and treasures in the archive of the Cinemathèque of Algiers in preparation of her solo exhibition A Brief Moment at Jeu de Paume in 2019.

 About their long-term association, Yasmina Reggad said: "Zineb has always been a great supporter of younger generations of art practitioners.
 She encouraged me as I was growing as a curator, and later as a performance artist.
 It means a lot to me to be working alongside her in this key moment in her career as she represents our country, France, at the next edition of the Venice Biennale."